graykode/nlp-roadmap/README.md

 #### Caution!

 - The relationship among keywords could be interpreted in ambiguous ways since they are represented in the format of a semantic mind-map.

-Abstract keywords are represented in a semantic mind map format, so the relationship between keywords can be ambiguous.
-Please just focus on **KEYWORD in square box**, as things to study.
+Please just focus on **KEYWORD in square box**, and deem them as the essential parts to learn.
 - The work of containing a plethora of keywords and knowledge within just an image has been challenging.
 Thus, please note that this roadmap is one of the suggestions or ideas.
 - You are eligible for using the material at your own will including commercial purpose but **highly expected to leave a reference.**